I designed these leg strengthening exercises for seniors who find that everyday movements aren’t as effortless as they once were.

 5. Standing on One Foot

-- Stand near a sturdy surface in case you need it.
+- Stand near a sturdy surface.

 - Lightly engage your abdominals.